Four businesspeople looking at a laptop

 Cross-Generational Collaboration: Building a Cohesive Workforce

-In the advertising and marketing industry, where every successful campaign stems from collaboration, these generational gaps directly impact creative output and client relationships.
-So how can you navigate these generational differences and turn them into a strong, cohesive workforce?
-Let’s talk about the benefits of generational diversity in the workplace and strategies to make your organization more inclusive!
+In the advertising and marketing industry, where every successful campaign stems from collaboration, generational gaps directly impact creative output and client relationships.
+So how can you navigate generational differences and turn them into a strength?

-• Increased productivity (companies with 10% greater share of workers over 50 are 1.1% more productive)
+• Increased productivity (companies with a greater share of workers over 50 are measurably more productive)

 • Stronger client relationships across demographics